Quantum algorithm based on the $\varepsilon$-random linear disequations for the continuous hidden shift problem: Abstract

 \section{Abstract}

 There have been several research works on the hidden shift problem, quantum algorithms for the problem, and their applications.
-However, all the results have focused on discrete groups.
-So, we define a continuous hidden shift problem on $\mathbb{R}^n$ as an extension of the hidden shift problem, and construct a quantum computing algorithm for solving this problem efficiently.
+However, all the results have focused on discrete groups with discrete oracle functions.
+In this paper, we define the continuous hidden shift problem on $\mathbb{R}^n$ with a continuous oracle function as an extension of the hidden shift problem, and also define the $\varepsilon$-random linear disequations which is a generalization of the random linear disequations.
+By employing the newly defined concepts, we show that there exists a quantum computational algorithm which solves this problem in time polynomial in $n$.